zhouqr2000/compuware-ispw-operations-plugin-contributed-to-jenkinsci/README.md

     **Note:** Click **Delete Host Connection** to delete an existing connection.

--   If you intend to use web hook callback
+-   If you intend to use webhook callback
     -   Jenkins URL in section Jenkins Location must be defined with the Jenkins server IP address (not localhost or 127.0.0.1)
     -   If you do NOT want the CES callback to provide Jenkins crumb,